hackeriet/door/README.md

     # Use password from hackerpass
     adduser --shell /srv/door/open-door entry
     usermod -a -G gpio entry

+If Kanidm SSO is used, also configure SSO for the entry service (as root):

     # Create a local authkey file, for consumption by the keys command
     mkdir -p /home/entry/.ssh